twome/pinguno/docs/roadmap.md

 				- compress all json logs, copy zip path as text clipboard
 				- open this session json log

-		- open Pingu logs folder in file browser
+		- open Pinguno logs folder in file browser

-		- display the Pingu server url (hide if localhost)
+		- display the Pinguno server url (hide if localhost)
 			- colour/highlight the port separately
 			- click inside the url+port text: swap to using that server's data
 				- on success, refresh the mini-window
 				- if we don't already have saved auth cache/tokens/whatever, slide out a password entry beneath
-			- auto-search for Pingu servers on the local network, else default to default localhost port
+			- auto-search for Pinguno servers on the local network, else default to default localhost port
 				- how can we do this?